rtocco/Senior-Project/README.txt

-Disclaimer: All of the original code uploaded to this repository was written by Dr. Edward Sciore.
-All other changes since it was uploaded are my own.
-The database system is intended for educational purposes only.
+Note: All of the original code and documentation uploaded to this repository was written by Dr. Edward Sciore.
+All other changes since it was uploaded are my own.The database system is intended for educational purposes only.

                       THE SIMPLEDB DATABASE SYSTEM